-The city of Zamora in Spain’s Castile-Leon province is known as a “Romanesque Museum” due to the abundance of Romanesque historic structures that dot the landscape.
-These architectural marvels have been so well-preserved that Zamora has become an important stop on the Romanesque route through Spain and Portugal.
-We recommend a trip that is especially worthwhile.
-You’re certain to agree.
+The city of Zamora in Spain’s Castile-Leon province is known as a “Romanesque Museum” due to the abundance of Romanesque historic structures that grace the landscape.
+These architectural marvels have been so well-preserved that Zamora has become an important stop on the route through Spain and Portugal.
+We recommend stopping by to experience the beauty and historic wonder that is Zamora.

-Zamora combines sacred silence with everyday noises in his deepest religious celebration of the bull skin.
-The city, open to the river and protected by it, proudly displays the great wealth of architecture that has revolutionized the world.
-Allow me to be your tour guide through this charming medieval walled city surrounded by the famous Duero river.
+Zamora combines sacred silence with everyday noises in its deepest religious celebration of the bull skin.
+The city; open to the river and protected by it, proudly displays the great wealth of architecture that revolutionized the world we live in today.
+Allow us to walk you through this charming medieval walled city surrounded by the famous Duero river.

 ✓ Local Guide